RITHVIK23/Personalized-Education-Enhancer-and-Recommender/README.md

 **Our Recommendation System**

-1) It uses the BERT for natural language processing tasks and the tokenizer to convert text into a format that BERT can process.
+1) It uses the BERT for natural language processing task and the tokenizer to convert text into a format that BERT can process.

 2) Book/Online Course descriptions are analyzed and compared using BERT to generate embeddings, which are representations of the text.